Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

  - evaluating the state and behaviour of all game elements besides the ones controlled by the players

-The GM task can be described as an interactive simulator operating on game elements chosen, defined and arranged by the SW, based on the modelling provided by the SD.
+The GM task can be described also as an interactive simulator operating on game elements chosen, defined and arranged by the SW, based on the modelling provided by the SD.
+Thus the vocabulary of simulation is often used in this document.

-in a simulation.

-server-side

 ..
 Note:: Although there are presumably only a few CRPG (actually we do not know  any of such games) that offer to a human player the technical possibility of being the GM instead of controlling a character, this possibility could be interesting and thus could be supported in the future by the Orge implementation.

+Emulating the GM corresponds to the server-side computations of a game: we are dealing here only with models, without taking account input management, rendering nor other concerns.
+This is the place where we evaluate the game world and update its state (based on previous states and all inputs).

+Thus, for a MMORPG, Orge is to be found running on the datacenter hosted by the game operator.
+For a multiplayer game, Orge would be running on the game server(s).
+For a single player game, Orge could be run on the computer of the player.
+It would be still running logically as a server (even though technicall it could be in the same process with no network I/O).

 Video Games versus Table-top Games
 ----------------------------------

 Orge is a game system primarily dedicated to video games.